COVID-19 pandemic in Kiribati: 2021

-January 2022
+2022

 Kiribati re-opened its border to international travelers on January 10, 2022.
 The border had been closed since March 2020.
 All international arrivals would be processed through a single entry point on South Tarawa.
 Days later, the first international commercial flight in almost two years - a charter flight run by the Church of Jesus Christ of Latter-day Saints from Fiji - landed in Kiribati.
 36 of the 54 passengers on the plane tested positive for COVID-19 upon arrival.
 A local I-Kiribati security guard at the quarantine center in Bikenibeu also tested positive after contact with the plane's passengers.
-The country had only recorded two previous COVID cases prior to the plane's arrival.

-In response to the larger number of COVID cases from the flight, the government announced a nationwide curfew beginning January 19, 2022, and made mask wearing compulsory under its "alert level 2 tier in its Covid-19 alert level system."
+The country had only recorded two COVID-19 cases prior to the plane's arrival.
+In response to the larger number of cases from the flight, the government announced a nationwide curfew beginning on January 19, 2022, and made mask-wearing compulsory under its "alert level 2 tier in its COVID-19 alert level system."

 On 22 January, the country went into lockdown due to confirmed community transmission of the virus.
-The four-day lockdown which is under its alert level 3 became effective from 3:00 p.m.
-A 24-hour curfew is also in effect with all non-essential services closed.
-Exceptions will be made for those who are going to buy essential foods.
+The four-day lockdown which was under its alert level 3 became effective from 3:00 p.m.
+A 24-hour curfew was also in effect with all non-essential services closed.
+Exceptions were made for those who were going to buy essential foods.
 On 28 January, the government extended its lockdown for another week as cases rose rapidly in the community.
-Government officials have also tested positive for the virus and are working remotely.

-On 31 January, Kiribati reported a total of 364 cases (324 in the community 42 imported cases).
+Government officials also tested positive for the virus and worked remotely.
+On 31 January, Kiribati reported a total of 364 cases (324 in the community, 42 imported cases).
 In response, the Kiribati Government extended its state of disaster by another month and also extended the curfew in Betio, South Tarawa, and Buota for another seven days in order to contain the spread of COVID-19.

-February 2022

-On 1 February 2022, Kiribati reported 169 new cases, bringing the total number to 629.
+On 1 February, Kiribati reported 169 new cases, bringing the total number to 629.
+By 22 July, total number of cases in Kiribati was 3,430, with 2,730 recoveries and 13 deaths.

-June 2022

-As on 23 June 2022, total number of Covid cases in Kiribati was 3215, including 564 active cases, 2638 recoveries and 13 deaths.

 Vaccination

-As of 21 May 2021, Kiribati is one of last countries to have not started a vaccination campaign.
-Support from Australia is under discussions for access to vaccines.
-Kiribati is an eligible country for COVAX program, and is expected to receive 48,000 doses of AstraZeneca vaccine.
+As of 21 May 2021, Kiribati was one of last countries to have not started a vaccination campaign.
+Support from Australia was under discussions for access to vaccines.
+Kiribati was an eligible country for COVAX program, and was expected to receive 48,000 doses of AstraZeneca vaccine.
 On 25 May 2021, Kiribati received its first 24,000 doses of AstraZeneca vaccine via COVAX.